-Imagine a world where huge and hugely profitable high tech firms have to pay double-time or time-and-a-half to anybody who works more than 40 hours in a week.
+Imagine a world where huge and hugely profitable high-tech companies have to pay double-time or time-and-a-half to anybody who works more than 40 hours in a week.
 Hiring more workers then becomes a way to save labor costs.
-Additional hiring decreases the supply of trained workers, thereby increasing the averare worker's salary.
+Additional hiring decreases the supply of trained workers, thereby increasing the average worker's salary.

 Given the huge amounts of revenue involved, high-tech companies would still remain profitable.
 (Hollywood isn't exactly dying on the vine due to unionization.)
 However, a greater percentage of the money in high-tech would go into the pockets of workers rather than merely uptick billionaires' net worth.